turingschool/gear-up/microaggressions_group3.md

 ## Goal of Session
 By the end of this session, students should be able to do the following.
-* Define "microaggressions" and identify them when they occur
 * Practice empathy for targets of microaggressions
 * Identify opportunities in personal conduct to reduce microaggressions and address their consequences
 * Contribute to an inclusive, socially-supportive culture at Turing